ajalt/clikt/docs/index.md

 command line interfaces simple and intuitive.
 It the "Command Line Interface for Kotlin".

-Inspired by Python's [Click](https://github.com/pallets/click), it is designed to make the process of writing command line tools effortless while supporting a wide variety of use cases and allowing advanced customization when needed.
+It is designed to make the process of writing command line tools effortless while supporting a wide variety of use cases and allowing advanced customization when needed.